Why Bluey Is the Best Children's TV Show on the Planet

 I am here to tell you about Bluey.

 Bluey is an Australian-made kids TV show about a family of anthropomorphic dogs who walk, talk and act like human beings.
-It premiered on ABC (Australia's version of the BBC) back in 2018 and has slowly, but surely, begun taking over the planet ever since.
+It premiered on ABC (Australia's version of the BBC) back in 2018 and slowly, but surely, began taking over the planet ever since.

 Bluey is the best kids TV show I have ever watched and I am obsessed with it.